grahambell/crab/README.rst

 ~~~~~~~~~~~~~~~~~

 Below the summary on the job information page, there is a link
 allowing the job's configuration to be edited.
+If a job is deleted, then its configuration is considered to be
+orphaned.
+In this case, when configuring a job for which
+no configuration exists, the system will offer a list of
+orphaned configurations for re-linking.
+This should be used
+when the job is actually the continuation of a previous job.
+Note that notifications which are attached to specific jobs
+are linked via the configuration.
+Therefore re-linking the
+configuration will re-attach all associated notifications.

+However this problem can generally be avoided by giving the jobs
+suitable names via the ``CRABID`` parameter.
+Crab will then be able
+to recognize jobs by name even if the command string changes.

 The grace period
 specifies how close to the scheduled time the job must start
 in order not to be considered missed.
 The time-out is the
 maximum expected duration of the job.
 If it runs for longer